Wheeling Suspension Bridge

 Artsy shot 3

 The Wheeling Suspension Bridge was the largest suspension bridge in the world when it was built.
 Charles Ellet won the competition to design the bridge over John Roebling.
 There are some similarities in style between this bridge and Roebling’s Brooklyn Bridge with the stone piers and suspension ropes.
-Before we walked across this one and read the plaque, we were under the impression that it was a Roebling.
+Before we walked across this one and read the plaque, we were under the impression that it was a Roebling bridge.

 Wheeling Bridge.jpg